-This free app is available for Android, iPhone, Symbian, and Windows Mobile platform.
+This free app is available for Android, iPhone, Symbian, and Windows Mobile platforms.
 Adore Softphone also offers three different categories of application:

 The Mobile Dialer (SIP Client)—developed to integrate VoIP calling functionality to mobile devices.

-The Communicator—based on the SIP platform, this app is designed to allot users audio calls, video calls, IMs, and other various features.
+The Communicator—based on the SIP platform, this app is designed to allow users audio calls, video calls, IMs, and other various features.

 The Calling Card Dialer—developed for automatic dialing of access numbers includes various features.